 STEM teaching at the Academy aims to provide a solid scientific education in a way that is practical, enjoyable, interesting and challenging.
 We are keen to promote a passion for science and enquiry by developing good learning habits that will equip students with the confidence to adapt to future challenges.
-The percentage of students achieving grades 9-4 in mathematics in 2017 was 10% above national average.

 Exciting STEM projects have included Astronomy, where a former NASA astronaut Ken Bowersox visited the Academy; building a Greenpower race car; working in partnership with Groundwork South to develop an outdoor Shakespeare Garden and amphitheatre; and working with Ardingly College on their solar powered car project that was raced across Australia.
 By working in partnership with other institutions the PACA students get a much richer school experience as far more opportunities open up to them.

 You can also see our teachers' open evening presentations below: